5 Accessible Restaurants Near London Christmas Markets

 Location: Near Leicester Square Christmas Market

-This venue is particularly good for those who appreciate a bright and airy environment.
+• Layout: This venue is particularly good for those who appreciate a bright and airy environment.
 The large front windows flood the restaurant with natural light, which is helpful for those with visual impairments.
 Inside, the layout features wide, spacious pathways that make it simple to move between tables without feeling cramped.
-With step-free access and a verified wheelchair accessible bathroom, it is a reliable and high quality choice for a festive meal.

 Steak and Company.
 Path ahead.
 Seating on left.